Japan Pulp and Paper Company Limited

 Disclosure Based on TCFD Recommendations

 The group recognizes that responding to climate change is an urgent issue.
-In June 2021, we announced our endorsement of the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, and joined the TCFD Consortium.
-Since then, we have conducted scenario analyses of the risks and opportunities that climate change poses to the group’s businesses, including the Paper and Paperboard Wholesaling, Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing segments.* We disclose information on governance, strategy, risk management, and metrics and targets as recommended by the TCFD.
+We have endorsed the Task Force on Climate-related Financial Disclosures (TCFD) recommendations and joined the TCFD Consortium.
+We have also conducted scenario analyses of the risks and opportunities that climate change poses to the group’s businesses, including the Paper and Paperboard Wholesaling, Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing segments.* We disclose information on governance, strategy, risk management, and metrics and targets as recommended by the TCFD.

-Based on our Sustainability Policy, we will work harder to address climate change and reduce greenhouse gas emissions, and will promptly disclose relevant information.
+Based on our Environmental Policy, we will work harder to address climate change and reduce greenhouse gas emissions, and will promptly disclose relevant information.

 • While there are five business segments (Japan Wholesaling, Non-Japan Wholesaling, Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing), the Japan Wholesaling and Non-Japan Wholesaling segments were treated as the Paper and Paperboard Wholesaling segment for the scenario analysis.